ono-midori/ono-midori.github.io/techs/libevent.md

 ### Adding an evbuffer to another by reference

-You can also add one evbuffer’s to another by reference: rather than removing the contents of one buffer and adding them to another, you give one evbuffer a reference to another, and it behaves as though you had copied all the bytes in.
+You can also add one evbuffer's to another by reference: rather than removing the contents of one buffer and adding them to another, you give one evbuffer a reference to another, and it behaves as though you had copied all the bytes in.

 ```c++
 int evbuffer_add_buffer_reference(struct evbuffer *outbuf,